 Talent placing the tube in a room temperature drawer to protect solution from light.

 Next, add 50 microliters of the prepared BODIPY-fatty acid:BSA complex to each treated well [1] and incubate the plate at 37 degrees Celsius for 5 minutes [2].
+Make sure to avoid adding any to the outer columns so that they can be used as autofluorescent controls.

 Talent pipetting BODIPY-fatty acid:BSA complex into the treated wells.